• Blog

 What nutrients are in a prenatal?

-A regular prenatal vitamin should include nutrients that moms need more of during pregnancy, such as iron, folate, and vitamin D3.
+A regular prenatal vitamin should include nutrients that mom and baby needs more of during pregnancy, such as iron, folic acid and vitamin D3.
+Check out our full breakdown on prenatal vitamin nutrients here.

 What to look for in a prenatal vitamin